CyrilKuzmin/any-json-to-metrics/README.md

 # any-json-to-metrics Prometheus exporter
 This simple exporter parses any (I hope) JSON endpoints.
-This is only prototype for test environments.

 ## Usage
 All options should be set in 'exporter.json' file.
 There are only few options: